Enriched model categories and presheaf categories: Changing the categories and , keeping fixed

 are the original weak equivalences $(\ze_d)^*$.
 The maps

 are acyclic fibrations since $\rh_e$ is an acyclic fibration and $X(d)$ is cofibrant.
 This gives the second two weak equivalences in the zigzag (\ref{5zigzag}). \end{proof}

-\begin{rem} The assumption that $\mathbf{I}$ is cofibrant is only used to ensure that the represented presheaves $\bY(e)$ are cofibrant.
-If we know that in some other way, then we need not assume that $\mathbf{I}$ is cofibrant. \end{rem}
+\begin{rem}\mylabel{slippery} The assumption that $\mathbf{I}$ is cofibrant is only used to ensure that the represented presheaves $\bY(e)$ are cofibrant.
+If we know that in some other way, we do not need the assumption.
+Since the hypotheses and conclusion only involve the weak equivalences in $\sV$, not the rest of its model structure, we can replace the model structure on $\sV$ by the Quillen equivalent model structure $\tilde{\sV}$ of \myref{Muro} below, in which $\mathbf{I}$ is cofibrant, to eliminate the assumption.
+As discussed in \S\ref{How?}, this entails checking that all presheaf categories in sight still have the level model structure of \myref{level2}, as in our standing assumption. \end{rem}